KOE-Wayfind/AR-server/README.md

 ![image](https://github.com/KOE-Wayfind/AR-server/assets/60868965/c49f32a2-6595-45d7-893a-63deab80c54e)

-This Codespaces is configured with [NVIDIA CUDA](https://docs.github.com/en/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning#configuring-nvidia-cuda-for-your-codespace) that uses Codespace's GPU.
+This Codespaces is configured with [NVIDIA CUDA](https://docs.github.com/en/codespaces/developing-in-codespaces/getting-started-with-github-codespaces-for-machine-learning#configuring-nvidia-cuda-for-your-codespace) that uses **Codespace's GPU**.
 It will automatically install cudnn and other required dependencies.
 Configuration file in [devcontainer.json](./.devcontainer/devcontainer.json)

 > [!NOTE]
 > Free users have 120 core-hours per month and Pro users have 180 core-hours per month on GitHub Codespaces.
 The default codespace runs on a 2-core machine, so that's 60 hours (or 90 hours) of free usage per month before getting charged.
 Make sure to stop your codespace when you're not using it (it automatically stops after 30 minutes of inactivity by default).
 See more pricing details [here](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces).

 ### Setup environment

+Python version at the time of writing: `3.10.13`

 Run